Mantaro/MantaroBot/README.md

 Give credit where credit is due.
 If you wish to use our code in a project, **please** credit us, and take your time to read our full license.
 We don't mind you using Mantaro code, **as it is** open-source for a reason, as long as you don't blatantly copy it or refrain from crediting us.

+## Important Contributors
+Many thanks to
+[@natanbc](https://github.com/natanbc) - A lot of backend improvements and developing.
+Active.
+[@mrlar](https://github.com/mrlar) - Basically made all of the user-facing documentation.
+[@adriantodt](https://github.com/adriantodt) - Backend development on the early stages of the bot.
+Was crucial to the development and thanks to him this bot is what it is now.
+Inactive.

+And a lot more people.
+Check the *Contributors* tab!

 ## License

 Copyright (C) 2016-2019 **David Rubio Escares** / **Kodehawa**